Alypia langtoni: Description

 The moth exhibits sexual dimorphism.
 Males have eight spots in total while females have six.
 Their bodies are black with white spots on each wing.
 Their antennae are banded with white rings.
 The wingspan is about 30 mm.
 Adults are on wing from May to July in one generation depending on the location.

-The larvae feed on Chamaenerion species such as Fireweed.
+The larvae feed on Chamaenerion species such as the fireweed.